Geranium

 alcohol of a final composition, thereby improving formulation

-Pelargonium extract and sorbic acid or a salt thereof.
-The final
+a Pelargonium extract and sorbic acid or a salt thereof.
+The

-in a content of 1.0 wt% or less.
-The extract is prepared from
+alcohol in a content of 1.0 wt% or less.
+The extract is

-thereof using a solvent selected among water, ethanol, propanol,
+a mixture thereof using a solvent selected among water,

-butanol, and a mixture thereof.
-The pharmaceutical composition
+ethanol, propanol, butanol, and a mixture thereof.
+The

 HERBAL SUPPLEMENT PREPARED FROM GERANIUM